Ditch the resolutions for a rule

 The support structures - habits and disciplines of Christian living - that once shored up faith had been dismantled, lying now in the scrapyard of secularism.
 Yet nothing had replaced them.
 In my doctoral project, I spent time exploring the church’s history (seeing how some form of rule has been present in scripture and the church’s history) and experimenting with current-day disciples on how a rule of life can function as a renewed formation architecture to grow a shared and distinctive Christian way of life.

-At my church in Toronto, we’ve had a small community living out such a rule together for the past two years (there’s another community at a church in Ottawa living the same rule with us).
+for the past 5 years, I've been leading a small community living out such a rule together.
 The rule of life we’ve crafted involves daily and weekly practices such as prayer, scripture, digital disengagement, sabbath, hospitality, friendships, fasting, and silence.
 We remind everyone that these practices take time to do their work and won’t immediately give us the life we desire.
 But like the flow of water that smooths and carves stone, these practices will slowly shape a life of communion with God, a life in which you will know yourself as loved, significant, and free.

-We’re still working it out in our church, giving ourselves to these practices, discerning along the way what is working and what isn’t.
+It's still a work in progress, giving ourselves to these practices, discerning along the way what is working and what isn’t.
 But I’m hopeful.
 And so far, it’s much more helpful than a resolution.
+(Here's an article about how it is helping people reconstruct a living faith - you can find it here).

 So this year, why not ditch the resolutions and opt for the vintage wisdom of a rule of life?
-If you’d like help in exploring a rule of life, check out www.habituscommunity.org, a website I put together to explain and resource living out a rule of life in community with others.
+If you’d like help in exploring a rule of life, please check out our community at www.habituscommunity.org.
+The website explains a bit about living out a rule of life in community with others.
 My hope and dream is for every church to have a rule of life community within it, a small group of Christians devoted to the recovery of regular but radical Christianity, seeking the renewal of the church and its mission in the world.

 Photo credit: Eric Rothermel on Unsplash